rb-builder/rishabh.github.io/_posts/distributed-systems/2025-02-15-introduction-to-distributed-systems.md

 date: 2025-02-15 10:00:00 -0700
 ---

+This blog contains the introduction of distributed systems essential for someone just starting up in the journey of distributed systems.

 ## What is distributed systems?
 Dictionary definition of "Distributed" is shared or spread out and for "Systems" is a set of things working together as parts of a mechanism.
 A "Distributed System" is how a collection of computers working together to perform the